Tatianabellagio/freqk/README.md

 ## Installation

+Grab rust binary from release page

 ## Inputs

 1. Reference sequence in fasta format

 2. Index of fasta file `samtools faidx <ref fasta>`

-3. bgzipped VCF file of variants called against reference
+3. VCF file of variants called against reference, should be

 * sorted

 * bgzipped

-* non-overlapping
+* only non-overlapping

 * genome-wide